Contract Of Cherry Blossom Guilt

 It’s a turbulent time in Japan, with clans vying for power.
-As change sweeps the nation, some men look for comfort in another’s arms, while others prepare for the change that’s sweeping the nation.
+As change sweeps the nation, some men look for comfort in someone else’s arms, while others prepare for the change that is currently sweeping the nation.

 Warning: this review is of a series that is recommended for ages 18+ and is not safe for work!

 Contract of Cherry Blossom Guilt involves a lack of contracts and cherry blossoms but a good amount of guilt.
 It’s a series of connected stories, with the middle chapters more heavily intertwined than the others.
 The manga is based heavily on The Tale of the Heike, which is often compared to The Iliad in terms of cultural significance.
 So if you’re the type of person that loves history and literature from almost 1,000 years ago, you’ll probably be a lot more invested in this manga than I was.

 Of course, chances are that if you’re reading this review, you’re a native English speaker and may have a little knowledge of The Iliad that would help with a graphic novel adaptation that jumps around to different characters and points-of-view.
 I sure as heck don’t, but you might.
 But as a Westerner, you also probably know very little about East Asian history, specifically Japan in the Heian period.
 (Think Sai from Hikaru no Go.)
 There are a lot of names and places being thrown about, and while I occasionally recognized them from games or other manga (Bishamonten I remember from Noragami, Heike from Final Fantasy games, etc.), it is a lot to take in.